singhgautam7/GCP-PDE-preparation---GRS/study_material/data_processing_and_pipelines.md

  - Multi-Step processing data.
 Eg: Wordcount.
  - Cloud dataflow executed as jobs where one or more worker carry out specific tasks
  - Supports SQL, Java, Python
+ - When you run a job on Cloud Dataflow, it spins up a cluster of virtual machines, distributes the tasks in your job to the VMs, and dynamically scales the cluster based on how the job is performing.
  - Stackdriver integration for logging and monitoring
  - Used for data processing, ELT(Extract Transform Load), filter, group for data sets.
  - Can read data from multiple sources, can kick off multiple cloud functions in parallel and can also writer to multiple sinks (like BigQuery, BigTable etc.)